petermr/tigr2ess/search/ocimumTest.md

 # Documentation of test run of ami-search-cooccur over Ocimum sanctum test dataset.
 ## Introduction
 Contentmine is an open-source software suite for text data mining (content mining) especially of scientific journals.
-It is intended to benefit research based on literature survey in terms of high-throughput and accuracy.Here is documentation and tutorial related contentmine tools - Getpapers, norma and ami.
+It is intended to benefit research based on literature survey in terms of high-throughput and accuracy.
+Documentation and tutorial related contentmine tools - Getpapers, norma and ami - are as follows.
 - Getpapers - It fatches scientific papers (full PDF or XML) along with metadata and supplementary informations.
 It performs first most step for content mining acquiring scientific papers for reading or bibliometrics.
 - Norma - tool for processing the output of getpapers into normalized, tagged, XHTML or scholarly HTML which are further used as input for ami tools/plugins.
 - AMI tools/plugins - Mining and analysis is performed by these tools or plugins.
 It searches and indexes structured documents on a high-throughput basis.